 How do you respond when your child is the recipient of really mean, really hurtful comments?
-When your child hears and experiences another child’s (or grown up’s) hurtful words, it’s painful for you.
-Sometimes those words come from a sibling, a critical relative, a classmate, and sometimes they come from a child they just met five minutes ago.
+When your child hears and experiences another child’s (or grown-up’s) hurtful words, it’s painful for you.
+Sometimes those words come from a sibling, a critical relative, or a classmate, and sometimes they come from a child they just met five minutes ago.

 You’re not your child’s emotional manager

 Quick-fix responses to hurtful comments may settle feelings down in the short term, but they’ll keep you in the role of managing all the difficult emotions.
 Doing this repeatedly leaves your child ill-equipped to handle hurtful words without you.

 Instead, you can empower your kids to be thoughtful and resilient about mean words and hurtful comments.
 After all, they will experience tough stuff in this broken world.

 Especially under stress, the brain wants to quickly and efficiently drop our experiences into “good or bad” or “all or nothing” categories.